cjimti/mk/_posts/2018-04-01-mac-cli-burn-images.md

 You need to use **sudo** as only a privileged user can write directly to a device in this manner, which is good since you can easily overwrite your hard drive on disk 0 or 1.

-Wait for **dd** to finish or hit Control-C from time-to-time for some status.
+Wait for **dd** to finish or hit Control-T from time-to-time for some status.

 An 8GB image takes about 10-15 minutes on my workstation depending on the quality of the SD card.
 Cheap or damaged cards will take a very long time to write.